Heuchera Villosa vs Americana: What’s The Difference?

 As for color, Heuchera villosa usually has leaves of one color.
 They can be burgundy, brown, green, and a few other colors.

-The texture of the leaf also is different.
-Heuchera americana has smoother leaves, yes there are hairs on them but they are small and not noticeable.
+The texture of the leaf is also different.
+Heuchera americana has smoother leaves.
+Yes, there are hairs on them, but they are small and not noticeable.

 Heuchera villosa, on the other hand, has longer hairs and more of them.
 This is especially true of the underside of the leaves and leaf petioles.
 As a result, the surface of this plant resembles velvet.